Irish Wit & Wisdom

 As that old saying goes “Everyone is Irish on St. Patrick’s Day“.
 Saint Patrick’s Day is one of the most popular Irish holidays celebrated world wide by the Irish and non Irish a like.
 Saint Patrick’s Day is actually the Feast day of Ireland’s patron saint known as Saint Patrick (Irish: Lá Fhéile Pádraig, also widely known as “the Day of the Festival of Patrick”).
 St. Patrick’s Day for the Irish is a popular cultural celebration as well as a religious celebration held on 17 March.
 The feast day of

-- A letter from an Irish mother to her son.
-This hilarious message for Mother's Day is sure to make you laugh out loud and nod your head in agreement.
+Read A letter from an Irish mother to her son.
+This hilarious message or Irish letter for Mother's Day is sure to make you laugh out loud and nod your head in agreement.
 For a good laugh on Mother's Day, forward it to your mother and any other mothers you know.
 So enjoy this Irish Mother's Letter.